Billiam/billiam.org/_posts/2020-04-30-cnc-software-and-jogging.md

 To transfer gcode from my machine to the raspberry pi, I'm currently using <https://github.com/efeiefei/node-file-manager>
 to upload the gcode to the CNCjs watch folder.
 It would have been easy to set up network shares for this also.

+I've also written (hacked together) a utility to upload gcode files to node file manager, as well as opening them in my default editor, and have set this utility as my Fusion 360 editor.

+Now, these are automatically uploaded after post processing.

+Utility can be found here: <https://github.com/Billiam/upload-passthrough>

 ## Probing and other macros